Watch Kid Cudi bring 'Tequila Shots' and 'Sad People' to 'SNL'

 The latest episode, the 17th episode of the show’s 46th season, was hosted by Carey Mulligan.

-For the first of his two performances, Cudi donned a dress for a rendition of ‘Sad People’.
-He then performed ‘Tequila Shots’ while surrounded by lasers.
+For the first of his two performances, Cudi donned a floral dress designed by Virgil Abloh for a rendition of ‘Sad People’.
+He then performed ‘Tequila Shots’ surrounded by lasers, while wearing a green cardigan with a t-shirt bearing late SNL cast member Chris Farley.

+Both outfits were references to Kurt Cobain — who died by suicide in the same week in 1994 — with the floral dresses something he wore at Nirvana performances, award shows, and most famously on the cover of The Face in 1993.

+Thanking Abloh for designing his dress, Cudi wrote on Twitter: “Virgil designed the dress for me.
+I told him I wanted to show love to Kurt w a floral print sundress and this man made a masterpiece.
+Thank You @virgilabloh ur a fuckin genius!!
+Love you man we did it!!!”

 Watch the pair of SNL performances below.